 You have two cases now if you are on probation and recently received a DUI.
 Our DUI lawyers have helped countless individuals in similar situations.
 Let us explain your options.
 Contact us here.

-The Penalties for Violating Probation in PA
+The Penalties for a DUI Probation Violation in PA

 Violating probation in Pittsburgh, no matter how minor, can land you right back in court.
 For technical violations, such as forgetting to report to your probation officer or failing a drug test, your probation officer will decide an appropriate punishment for the breach.
 However, if you commit another crime while on probation, your probation officer can arrest you immediately.